lintixerd/dir-safe-mirror/README.md

 ## Install

-Save the script as, for example, `mirror.sh`, then make it executable:
+Save the script as `mirror.sh`, then make it executable:

 ```bash
 chmod +x mirror.sh